-According to data published by the Ministry of Finance, in the service index, the Company is ranked second in the customer satisfaction in life insurance risk services index component.
+According to data published by the Ministry of Finance the Company is ranked fourth in the claim handling index component in life insurance.
+In the service index, the Company is ranked second in the customer satisfaction in life insurance risk services index component.